d-suter/random-gen/README.md

-Certainly!
-Below is an updated `README.md` that includes instructions on how to start the application using the provided scripts, for both Windows and Linux.

----

 # Random Data Generator

 The Random Data Generator is a tool developed for creating a variety of synthetic data types.
 It is intended strictly for testing and educational purposes to assist developers, testers, and students in generating fake, but structurally accurate, data.
 Please ensure responsible and ethical use of this tool, as the generated data is purely random and should not be used for any fraudulent or malicious activities.